MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/regex-traits-class.md

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevi, saklı `locale` nesneyi döndürür.
+Üye işlevi, depolanan `locale` nesnesini döndürür.

 ## <a name="imbue"></a>regex_traits:: imbue